 - 1. Short-Term Suspension.
-Short-term suspension is a suspension from regular school classes and activities for a term not to exceed (ten) 10 days. - 2.
+Short-term suspension is a suspension from regular school classes and activities for a term not to exceed 10 (ten) days.
+The Assistant Principal has authority to impose short term suspension. - 2.
 Long-Term Suspension.
-Long-term suspension is a suspension from regular school classes and activities for a term exceeding (ten) 10 days, as determined by TTS Board action (refer to page 12).
+Long-term suspension is a suspension from regular school classes and activities for a term exceeding 10 (ten) days.
+Long-term suspension shall be determined by School Board action (refer to Section 11.03).
+The Principal may suspend a student pending a long-term suspension decision by the School Board.